blabosoft/blabosoft_web/docs/_drafts/queue-sql-server.md

 ```

 - `Payload`: it is the general storage for the queue payload, the data must be in textual format, for example a `JSON` or a Base64-encoded string
 - `Errors`: you can store any error log here in case of a processing failure.
-You can implement any implement any manual/automated solution for error handling, it is one possible solution to leave the items in the queue if the processing failed
+You can implement any manual/automated solution for error handling, it is one possible solution to leave the items in the queue if the processing failed
-- `CreatedAt`: it is used for sorting the items during the pop method and also shows the valuebale information about the creation time :) (You can find more the details later)
+- `CreatedAt`: it is used for sorting the items during the pop method and also shows the valuable information about the creation time :) (You can find more details later)
-- `ProcessingStartedAt`: it serves as an indicator whether the processing if the item has been started (You can find more the details later)
+- `ProcessingStartedAt`: it serves as an indicator whether the processing of the item has been started (You can find more details later)

 The `IX_SIMPLEQUEUE_POP` is a non-clustered index which is needed for the efficient pop operation.